ash-project/ash_sqlite/documentation/tutorials/getting-started-with-ash-sqlite.md

 # in config/config.exs
 import Config

-# This should already have been added in the first
-# getting started guide
+# This should already have been added from the getting started guide
+config :helpdesk,
+  ash_domains: [Helpdesk.Support]

 config :helpdesk,
   ash_apis: [Helpdesk.Support]